Alex-Pennington/LogSplitter_Controller/COMMANDS.md

 # LogSplitter Controller Command Reference

-This document details all available commands for the LogSplitter Controller via Serial Console and MQTT.
+This document details all available commands for the LogSplitter Controller via Serial Console, Telnet, and MQTT.

 ## Communication Interfaces